 A Red Flag Warning is a short term, temporary warning indicating the presence of dangerous combinations of temperature, wind, relative humidity, fuel, or drought conditions which can contribute to new fires or rapid spread of existing fires.

-A Red Flag Warning is declared when there is a likelihood of hot, dry winds from the East, called Diablo Winds, or a prediction of lightning severe storms.
+A Red Flag Warning is declared when there is a likelihood of hot, dry winds, or a prediction of severe lightning storms.

 A Red Flag Warning can be issued at any of the above Fire Danger Levels.